 The Cameo Builders of Vermont were hit with a $9,000 fine from the state for violating storm water rules during construction.

-The Agency of Natural Resources Department of Environmental Conservation (DEC) announced that Cameo Builders of Vermont were fined $9,000 for violating Vermont’s storm water regulations during the construction of a two-phased residential development in Wilmington, reported VTDigger.
+The Agency of Natural Resources Department of Environmental Conservation (DEC) announced that Cameo Builders of Vermont was fined $9,000 for violating Vermont’s storm water regulations during the construction of a two-phased residential development in Wilmington, reported VTDigger.

 DEC requires developers to obtain a storm water permit when creating an acre or more of new impervious surface, according to the EPA.
 Cameo Builders failed to obtain a permit for all new impervious surfaces on both adjoining parcels.
 Instead, they maintained that each phase of the development was a separate project.